Authentication with LDAP

 password attribute.
 Either as MS-CHAPv2, or as PEAP/MSCHAPv2, or as EAP-TTLS/MS-CHAPv2.FreeRADIUS reads the "known good" password from LDAP in cleartext, or as an NT hash, and compares that to what the user entered.

-All of above authentication methods other than "bind as user" require
+All of these authentication methods except "bind as user" require

 that FreeRADIUS obtain the userPassword